Updated on: September 21, 2023

 TunnelBear has a very intuitive dashboard across all apps — all of its features are well-designed and easy to access, and there are cute bear cartoons all over the apps that help you understand and use all of the functions.

-TunnelBear’s free plan includes access to all of its servers in 45+ countries, which makes it very simple to find the server that’s closest to your real location to get the best speeds.
+TunnelBear’s free plan includes access to all of its 5,000+ servers in 45+ countries, which makes it very simple to find the server that’s closest to your real location to get the best speeds.
 In my tests, TunnelBear had pretty good speeds, but they weren’t as fast as hide.me, Proton VPN, and Hotspot Shield’s free plan speeds.
+Sites and HD videos took 3–4 seconds to load, but the speeds were still good for general browsing.

-It’s also great that TunnelBear gives free subscribers full access to its premium features, including GhostBear, which overcomes VPN blocks in countries that restrict internet access, and SplitBear, TunnelBear’s split-tunneling tool.
+It’s also great that TunnelBear gives free subscribers full access to its premium features, including GhostBear, which overcomes VPN blocks in countries that restrict internet access, and SplitBear, TunnelBear’s split-tunneling tool that lets you exclude both apps and websites from the VPN tunnel.
 Plus, TunnelBear lets all free subscribers install TunnelBear on unlimited devices.

 Unfortunately, TunnelBear Free has a monthly data limit of only 2 GB.
-Although it should be enough for basic web browsing, hide.me, Hotspot Shield, and Windscribe’s free plans provide better data caps, and Proton VPN’s free plan has unlimited data.
+Although it should be enough for basic web browsing, hide.me and Windscribe’s free plans provide better data caps, and Proton VPN and Hotspot Shield have unlimited data.

 TunnelBear’s free plan comes with beginner-friendly apps, and it also maintains good speeds, allows unlimited connections, and provides free users with access to all of its features.
 However, TunnelBear’s free plan only gives you 2 GB per month, which is barely enough to watch a couple of short videos.
 Upgrading to TunnelBear’s premium plans gives you unlimited data.